When School is out and Kids Club is out, Camp is in!

 The Y offers One-day School Break Day Camps as well as Winter, Spring and Summer Day Camps when school is out for the Santa Monica-Malibu Unified School District

-CLICK HERE to view the Summer 2020 Day Camp Flyer
+CLICK HERE to view the 2021-22 Mini Day Camp Flyer

 Day Camps are available for preschool and elementary campers during school holidays, spring/winter breaks, and summer vacation according to the Santa Monica-Malibu Unified School District Calendar.
 Day Camp is a great place for your child to play in a safe environment that encourages character development, healthy lifestyles, and having fun!